 "But I don't know HOW to do anything besides be creative!"
 And then it occurred to me...
 "I know reflexology."

 I'd become certified as a reflexologist back in 1991.
 It had been my main gig for years.
 And then I burned out on rubbing people's feet.
 That will happen when something is your main gig.
-So, for the past 20 years I'd really only done it for friends and family - and only when asked.
+So, for the past 20 years I'd really only done it for my inner-circle peeps - and only when asked.

 I got on the phone and called everyone I knew in New York and told them I was going on Jeanne's Exciting Reflexology Tour, did they want to be one of my stops?
 Everyone said,